 - whether the therapist is using a device provided by their employer or school solely for work use

 - whether there is a secure platform which can be used for contacting clients by email or for online therapy sessions, and if the platform has any age related restrictions

-- whether the school or agency is subject to any guidance from the Department for Education regarding contact with pupils while they are at home
+- whether the school or agency is subject to any guidance from the DfE regarding contact with pupils at home

-- what the impact would be of providing or not providing therapy if the child or young person refused to seek parental consent.
+- what is the impact of providing or not providing therapy if the child or young person refuses to seek parental consent.
 Would this leave them more vulnerable?

-- if choosing to accept informed consent from the child or young person, explaining and documenting how this is established
+- if choosing to accept informed consent from the child or young person, how to explain and document how this was established

-This list is not exhaustive and all therapists newly working with children and young people online are advised to seek guidance from experienced online CYP practitioners or supervisors and experts in the field of GDPR and therapy, via relevant guidelines, training and CPD.
+This list is not exhaustive and we advise all therapists new to working with children and young people online to seek guidance from experienced online CYP practitioners, supervisors or specialists in the field of GDPR relating to therapy, via relevant guidelines, training and CPD.

-A young person may find regular check-ins supportive.
-They can provide a way of holding a young client emotionally between sessions or over lengthy breaks from therapy.
+Young clients may find regular check-ins supportive, providing a way of holding them emotionally between sessions or over lengthy breaks from therapy.

 Some young people might feel they can’t engage safely or privately using video.
 In this case, and if assessed as appropriate, you can communicate via audio function or phone.
-Some young people may prefer to speak by phone as they may feel video platforms invite therapists directly into their private spaces.
-Some may also find it easier to go outside where it's easier to talk by phone, which will not use up wi-fi data.
+Some young people may prefer to speak by audio or phone as they may feel video platforms invite therapists directly into their private spaces.
+Some may find it easier to communicate in an outside space.

-There are many things to consider here, all of which are part of broader cyber security measures linked to offering support via phone calls or text chat.
-These include:
+Further aspects to consider, as part of broader risk and cyber security measures related to offering support via phone calls or text chat, include: